meperezcuello/dataviz-project-template-proposal/README.md

 **Third Sketch (developed):** Finally, we plot the density of player on the real map of WOW, i.e., total number of players per zone.
 This plot shows a real-time animation of how the density of each zone change over time, which can be useful to track content and utilities that might be useful for future updates.
 Also, this plot answers questions, concentration of players levels in a specific zone?, as explained before.

+**Note:** The redness density levels was changed to a **colorful heatmap** for visual purpose, but the locations of each player was not provided on the datasets.
+Only zone locations is known, thus data is centralized and connected from a fixed center point.

 ![image](https://raw.githubusercontent.com/meperezcuello/dataviz-project-template-proposal/master/WOW%20Player%20Zone%20Density%20over%2048%20hours.jpeg)

 ## behavior for interactions

 ### WoW Zone Map Over Time
-This Visual interaction have a time bar, which the user can click and change the value to a desired hour input (by scrolling the indicator of the bar to either left or right), in order to visualize the density of the amount of players.
-For each zone will be colored based on a color map (color saturation) indicating the amount of players per zone.
-The expected color to use is "Red", since the data only has Horde players records; this faction color is red.
-Thus, the redish the zone the more Horde's players are allocated, if there is no color (grey or white, depends how the visuals are adapted), it will mean that there is not Horde's players, which could mean that zone belong to the other faction "Alliance".
+This Visual interaction have a time bar, which the user can click and change the value to a desired day input (by scrolling the indicator of the bar to either left or right), in order to visualize the density of the amount of Horde players.
+For each zone will be colored based on a color map (color Hue) indicating the amount of Horder players per zone and timestamp.
+The expected color to use is "Rainbow, keeping in mind that the data only has Horde players records.
+Thus, the redish (highest hue concentration) the zone the more Horde's players are allocated, if there is no color (Blue), it will mean that there is not Horde's players, which could mean that zone belong to the other faction "Alliance".
 The animation will be automatically start, then the user can stop and change to a static unit in time.

-**Desired Extra Features:**
+**Desired Extra Features (for future work):**
   * 3D Bar Plot that show the amount of charclass / races, but it will depend on how well it would look on the final result.

-## Schedule of Deliverables
+## The proposed schedule of Deliverables during the life of the project
 **Note:** main tasks are worked on parallel, allowing multitasking and scalability of the project, since each task will be containerized, i.e., it is easier to debug and perform updates.
 The main tasks have "Estimated Deliverable Week:" on their paragraph.

 * **Data Manipulation:** create multiple methods which contains different data manipulation to assess the Questions/Task, the provided data is not properly formatted to visualize as all desired plots. **1 week**, Estimated Deliverable Week: **Week 7**